Italia: Wandering Bologna

 One day is not enough for Bologna.
 Two separate one day visits will not suffice.
 I had to skip so many neat things that I saw for the post to be not insane in length.
 Bologna is very easy to reach from Florence or Milan.
 I suggest a visit.

-Tune in for my next update where I visit the gorgeous city of Brescia!
+Check out my next update where I visit the gorgeous city of Brescia!

 or